Dental amalgam fillings, formerly known as lead, silver or mercury fillings, are among the oldest fillings used by dentists for more than 100 years.

 - Dental amalgam fillings are usually easier to apply than optical fillings.

-- Composite fillings require that the doctor's application site be dry, this is difficult when children and those with special needs who may have difficulty sitting in a dental chair and its ability to harden quickly can make treatment less stressful for them.
+- require Composite fillings Dryness of the application site that the doctor works on, this is difficult when children and those with special needs who may have difficulty sitting in a dental chair and its ability to harden quickly can make treatment less stressful for them.

 - Dental amalgam fillings are characterized by their durability and durability, and a review of several studies found that optical fillings may have twice the likelihood of failure compared to dental amalgam fillings.